dnobles510/Credit_Risk_Analysis/README.md

 -The EasyEnsembleClassifier produced a balanced accuracy score of 0.915, a precision score of 0.99 and a recall score of 0.90.

 ## Summary
 In conclusion, each model gave very accurate results.
-The EasyEnsembleClassifier model produced the highest accuracy score as well as the highest recall score, which means that they
+The EasyEnsembleClassifier model would be the model that I would suggest using in the future because it produced the highest accuracy score as well as the highest recall score, which means that most of their predictions were accurate.
+I would not use the Smoteenn model because their predictions were too split in half, causing the low balanced accuracy score and recall score.